 Prevent kidnapping by teaching your children about how to be safe with strangers and by making sure they are prepared before they go anywhere without adult protection.
-The following recommendations are explained in a step-by-step fashion in The Kidpower Book for Caring Adults:
+The following recommendations are explained in a step-by-step fashion in The Kidpower Book for Caring Adults– and in the free Kidpower 30-Skill Coaching eHandbook.

 1. Teach kids to get help if anything seems unsafe.